johnfrenchxyz/UGA/Extension/Extension County Template/README.md

 ##In Progress:

+- Bug > On Mobile, when off-canvas is activated, the rest of the content is supposed to hide overflow and let menu scrolls, but entire page currently scrolls.
 - Weird issue with scrolling/visibility on personnel list component.
 - Add margin-to to read more button for tiled list components
 - Fix all the issues Gabe brought up in terms of component testing.